shuntingyard/atp_id/README.md

 ## To Do

 - [ ] Focus on guidelines <https://rust-lang.github.io/api-guidelines/> to
+    make the API real cool.
 - [ ] Fix what still doesn't work when parsing `Handle`s.
-    make the API real cool.
 - [ ] See what might be of future use (e.g. `did:web`, DID URI, DID Documents,
-    representation of ppublic keys).
+    representation of public keys).
 - [ ] Write useful, clear and short crate documentation.
 - [ ] Test/use with the rest of own AT Protocol/Bluesky crates and with `atrium`.